Web-commited/Project-Barebone/README.md

 This project consists of a Nest.js backend and Next.js frontend, A simple version of a user authentication system.
 This project had me learn TypeORM and Nest from scratch, and I spend 3 physical days (approx 6 hours every physical day) tackling this backbone project.
-The biggest roadblocks are dependency issues in the backend, which is because of my lack of familiarity to the framework.
+The biggest roadblocks throughout the project are dependency issues in the backend, which is because of my lack of familiarity to the framework.

 ## Features